lgatto/pRolocGUI/README.md

 2. [Downloading and install `R`](http://youtu.be/qHMUnZnrkdA)
 3. [Using RStudio](http://youtu.be/vlSbKf0OK3g)
 4. [Installing the `pRolocGUI` interface](http://youtu.be/_VmAZF1g_O4)
-5. [Starting `pRolocGUI`](http://youtu.be/24gntTd133w) - This tutorials is for the older legacy applications.
+5. [Starting `pRolocGUI`](http://youtu.be/24gntTd133w) - This tutorial is for the older legacy applications.
 New videos will appear shortly for the new applications.
-6. [Using `pRolocGUI` to explore and visualise experimental spatial proteomics data](http://youtu.be/cG3PEQ-uWhM) - This tutorials is for the older legacy applications.
+6. [Using `pRolocGUI` to explore and visualise experimental spatial proteomics data](http://youtu.be/cG3PEQ-uWhM) - This tutorial is for the older legacy applications.
 New videos will appear shortly for the new applications.

 Tutorial [playlist](https://www.youtube.com/watch?v=qHMUnZnrkdA&list=PLvIXxpatSLA2loV5Srs2VBpJIYUlVJ4ow).